Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 4. Make the front-end project the start-up project again.

-To further set up your Commerce project, continue with the project structure section on Creating your project.
+To further set up your Commerce project, continue with the project structure section on Create your project.

 Install Optimizely Search & Navigation

-Optimizely Search & Navigation consists of a service that you sign up to, and client packages that you install on your site.
-See Creating your project how to add Search & Navigation to your solution.
+Optimizely Search & Navigation consists of a service you sign up for and client packages you install on your site.
+See Create your project for instructions on how to add Search & Navigation to your solution.

 Integrate Optimizely Search & Navigation with Commerce